For-a-few-DPPs-more/structure-factor/README.md

 The package can be installed in **editable** mode using [`poetry`](https://python-poetry.org/).

-To to this, clone the repository:
+To do this, clone the repository:

 - if you considered [forking the repository](https://github.com/For-a-few-DPPs-more/structure-factor/fork)